vincenzodan/Semantic-Segmentation-Cityscapes/README.md

 This project implements a **semantic segmentation pipeline** to classify each pixel of an image into predefined categories, using the **Cityscapes** dataset.
 The model is designed for **urban scene understanding**, distinguishing between **road, cars, pedestrians, buildings, sky**, and other urban elements.

-## 🎯 Objectives
+## 🎯 Tasks:
-- Accurately segment urban street scenes.
-- Leverage deep learning architectures for pixel-wise classification.
-- Achieve high IoU (Intersection over Union) and mIoU scores across classes.
+   - Train U-Net from scratch
+   - Train ASPP from scratch
+   - Train ResNet from scratch
+   - Fine-tune DeepLabv3+ on Cityscapes
+   - Transfer learning on SUIM dataset

 ## 🗂 Dataset
 - **Name:** [Cityscapes Dataset](https://www.cityscapes-dataset.com/)